 Dollar Amount(s) Available (Min or Max): Dependent on federal grant amount.
 Estimated $100 million for next three fiscal years (through 2023).

 Source(s) of Funds: The fund is capitalized with federal grant funds and a required 20% state match.

 Authority: Part 54, Act 451 of the Public Acts of 1994 and Title XIV of the Public Health Service Act (commonly referred to as the Safe Drinking Water Act).

-Responsible Division/Office Contact: Finance Division, Water Infrastructure Financing Section, Karol Patton, Acting Supervisor, 517-284-5433.
+Responsible Division/Office Contact: Finance Division, Water Infrastructure Financing Section, Kelly Green, Administrator, 517-284-5433.

-Request for Proposals: Municipalities can apply at any time by submitting a project plan.
+Request for Proposals: Municipalities can begin the application process at any time by submitting an Intent to Apply form.